 A. E. Arnold Elementary School

-- A. E. Arnold Elementary School's student population of 728 students has grown by 5% over five school years.
+A. E. Arnold Elementary School's student population of 740 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|